flythereddflagg/flythereddflagg.github.io/python_book/docs/17-Loops.md

 print(5)

 # there is a better way of doing this

-# put an empty line between each example
+# first, put an empty line between each example
 print("")

 n = 1